Excel Custom Formats

-In the first example negative amounts will be preceded by a minus and the value zero will be displayed using: nil.
+In the first example negative amounts will be preceded by a hyphen and the value zero will be displayed using: nil.

-Let us briefly discuss why we put a 0 before the decimal point.
-Remember that the formatting code 0 will display zero if a zero is typed or there is a blank.
+Let us briefly review why we put a 0 before the decimal point.
+Remember that the formatting code 0 will display zero if a zero is typed or if it is blank.
 If there is a balance 50 cents.
 How would you want to display that value? .50 or 0.50?
 To ensure that a decimal of a dollar always start with a zero and two decimals, complete the formatting code using: 0.00.
 So, a typical format for an amount/quantity with possible decimals would be: #,##0.00.

 Display a large number as a decimal of its period